 What is IT Procurement Process and How to Manage It?

-IT procurement and purchasing activities within the framework of project management are essential to any organization which uses information systems and equipment to drive projects, processes and procedures.
-Actually today you can hardly find a company that does not implement various IT systems and solutions to plan and carry out strategic and operational processes because computers and software solutions are integrated parts of the enterprise-wide project management system.
+IT procurement and purchasing activities within the framework of project management are essential to any organization which uses information technology (IT) systems and equipment to manage projects, processes and talent.
+Actually, today you can hardly find a company that doesn’t utilize various IT systems and solutions to plan and carry out strategic and operational processes.
+Computers and procurement software solutions are integrated parts of the enterprise-wide project system.

-The management of IT procurement process needs to be carefully learned and examined in order to create a foundation for providing a company with high-quality and effective computer systems, telecommunications equipment, hardware, and software (read this Project Procurement Management Template to learn more).
+The management of IT procurement process needs to be carefully learned and examined in order for technology leaders to create a solid foundation for providing a company with high-quality and effective supply chain systems, telecommunication equipment, hardware, and software (read this Project Procurement Management Template to learn more).

 What is IT Procurement?

 IT procurement is a series of activities and procedures referring to acquiring information technology.
-Often IT procurement activities are combined into a single process.
+Often IT procurement activities are combined into a single process defined as follow below:

-IT Procurement Process is one of the key strategic business processes within every organization.
-It is the way to make the organization “feel” better and do its business projects because all necessary products and services are available.
-The process allows determining requirements for IT systems, communicating with suppliers, administering procuring contracts, managing assets and assuring quality of the products/services procured.
+IT Procurement Process is one of the key strategic business processes within an organization.
+It is the way to make the organization “feel” better and do its business projects because all necessary hardware, software and networks are available and in service.
+The process allows determining requirements for IT systems, communicating with suppliers, administering procuring contracts, managing IT assets and assuring quality of the products/services procured.

-In each company there should be implemented a model of IT procurement process to exchange information about managing procurement procedures and tasks, and to maintain collaboration between people involved in the IT procurement process.
-Such a model serves as a framework used by managements teams to make the process of acquiring information technology easier yet comprehensive.
-This will provide the company with required IT hardware, software and systems and achieving project procurement best practices.
+In every company there should be implemented an extendable model of IT procurement process to exchange the information about managing procurement procedures and tasks, and to maintain collaboration between people involved in the IT procurement process.
+Such a model serves as a framework used by management teams to make the process of acquiring information technology easier yet comprehensive.
+This will provide the company with required IT hardware, software and systems and will help follow project procurement best practices.

 Let’s view each of the sub-process groups in detail.